Lucapiciollo/pl-decorator/README.md

 ----------------
 @TryCatch()

-This annotation wrap method adding tye catch block and centralize all throws of exception in HandlerError
+This annotation wrap method adding tye catch block and centralize all throws of exception in HandlerError.
+The annotation receives in input any class that implements the herrorhandler interface in order to then pass the result of the encountered exception, thus centralizing the handling of errors.

 ```javascript
     @Singleton